awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/ec2-managedinstance-patch-compliance-status-check.html](https://docs.aws.amazon.com/config/latest/developerguide/ec2-managedinstance-patch-compliance-status-check.html)

+**Schedule type:** Change triggered

 **Parameters:** None

 This control checks whether the compliance status of the Amazon EC2 Systems Manager patch compliance is `COMPLIANT` or `NON_COMPLIANT` after the patch installation on the instance\.
 It only checks instances that are managed by Systems Manager Patch Manager\.

 Having your EC2 instances fully patched as required by your organization reduces the attack surface of your AWS accounts\.

 **Note**
-This control is not supported in the following Regions\.
+This control is not supported in the following Regions:
 Africa \(Cape Town\)
 Europe \(Milan\)
 Middle East \(Bahrain\)